Careers360 Logo

 Answer:

-Axiom: A statement or proposition which is regarded as being self-obviously evident, established or accepted.
+Axiom: A statement or proposition that is regarded as being self-obviously evident, established, or accepted.
 Hence, it is accepted without controversy or question.

-We know that if a transversal intersects two parallel lines, then each pair of corresponding angles are equal.
+We know that if a transversal intersects two parallel lines, then each pair of corresponding angles is equal.
 It is a theorem.

 Theorem: A statement or proposition not plainly obvious but rather demonstrated by a chain of reasons; a fact set up by methods for acknowledged certainties